-The world Moat was introduced to the investing world by Warren Buffett.
+The word Moat was introduced to the investing world by Warren Buffett.
 Moat refers to the competitive advantage which one company enjoys over other companies in the same industry.
-The wider the moat, greater and more sustainable is the competitive advantage.
+The wider the moat, greater and more sustainable is a competitive advantage.

 There are basically four things that create economic moat for any business